Sofii-alt/UGW-Herwanta-dynamics/software/README.md

-# whats needed
+# An owerlook on software
 This part is ment for desingning the software for a rover, capable of mapping, localization, and basic autonomous navigation.
 ---

-# Role A — Control Systems & Hardware Integration
+# Eelis — Control Systems & Hardware Integration
 Focus: Making the robot physically move and ensuring all hardware sensors communicate properly.

 Responsibilities: